thbom001/MET/bom_notes/albers.md

     - metplus
 ```

-If the environment is saved in a file named `metenv.yml`, the following
+If the environment is saved in a file named `met.yml`, the following
 commands will build and activate the environment.
 The `conda deactivate` is
 simply in case another environment is currently loaded.

 ```
 conda deactivate
-conda env create -f metenv.yml conda activate metenv
+conda env create -f met.yml
+conda activate met
 ```

 ### Checkout the new MET code and compile it